To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 IDP initiated flow: Typically used when you want to log in to the Azure AD portal.
 The Citrix Secure Workspace Access service posts the SAML assertion to the Azure AD (AAD).
 AAD validates it based on the federation setting that we did earlier.
 If the validation passes, it extracts the

 immutableIdof the user which is present in the AAD.

 SP initiated flow: Typically used when you want to land to the app directly instead of the AAD portal.
-In this flow, the Citrix Access Control service loads the URL that is configured in the app settings.
+In this flow, the Citrix Secure Workspace Access service loads the URL that is configured in the app settings.
 The URL goes to AAD and because the URL has some indication of the federated domain, the user is redirected to the Citrix Gateway service with a SAML request and a relay state.
-The Citrix Access Control service posts the SAML assertion to AAD with the same relay state that came in the request.
+The Citrix Secure Workspace Access service posts the SAML assertion to AAD with the same relay state that came in the request.
 Once SAML is validated, AAD redirects a user to the context in the relay state and hence the user lands on the app directly.

 Configure the O365 app in the Citrix Gateway service.
 For details see Support for Software as a Service apps.